How Far Is 90 Feet

 Q: How long does it take to walk 90 feet?

 A: The time it takes to walk 90 feet depends on your walking speed.
-A typical walking speed is around 3 miles per hour, or roughly 4.4 feet per second.
-Therefore, it would take approximately 20 seconds to walk 90 feet at this pace.
-However, this is just an average.
+Because of that, a typical walking speed is around 3 miles per hour, or roughly 4.
+Also, 4 feet per second.
+On the flip side, this is just an average.
+That's why, it would take approximately 20 seconds to walk 90 feet at this pace.
 The actual time will vary depending on terrain, obstacles, and individual walking speed.

 Q: How many steps does it take to walk 90 feet?